PopnPrimp/popgym/resources.md

 ### De-Escalation
 * [Hollaback!](https://www.ihollaback.org/)- Resources for de-escalation on online harassment

+### Safe Spacaes
+* [The Dandelion Initiative](https://dandelioninitiative.blog/)- A non-profit supporting community-led action to end sexual violence, by survivors for survivors
+* [Good Night Out](http://www.goodnightoutcampaign.org/)- An independent, international initiative dedicated to helping the nighttime economy deal with, tackle and prevent harassment
+* [SASS](https://sasscalgary.com/)- Promoting Safer Spaces and best practices for venues in Calgary

 ### Know Your Rights
 * [NLG Know your Rights in English, Spanish, Arabic, Bengali, and Urdu](https://www.nlg.org/know-your-rights/)